A string of natural garland made from cedar branches, salt and cinnamon dough, orange slices, and cranberries. It is attached to the food of a bed.

 Elements

 Prepare your elements and lay everything out in groups.
 Thread your first element onto the string.
 Leave enough room at the end to tie it up for display.
 Tie a double knot around the first element to secure it in place.
-After that, you can thread your elements on in any order you choose.
-Finish when you still have enough room at the end to tie it up for display.
-Tie the string onto the final element to secure it in place.

 For cranberries, pierce the needle through the centre of the cranberry and thread it down the string.